Ohrdruf concentration camp: Operation

 In January 1945, the SS guards were reinforced by units from Auschwitz.
 Towards the end of the war, the prisoners were used to construct a subterranean headquarters for the government (Führerhauptquartier) to be used following a possible evacuation of Berlin.
 It was never completed.
+A site near Ohrdruf code-named 'Olga' was designated as quarters for the Army High Command (OKH) during the final stages of the war and some elements of the OKH did move there in late February 1945.

 It is still not clear exactly what projects the prisoners of Ohrdruf were working on.
 Besides the temporary quarters for the Reich leadership, the extensive tunneling and other works at Jonastal point to an armament factory of some kind.
-There is a theory, advanced by Rainer Karlsch that the facility was intended as (and was in fact used as) a testing site for a German nuclear bomb.
+There is a theory, advanced by Rainer Karlsch that the facility was intended as (and used as) a testing site for a German nuclear bomb.
 Other possibilities are an improved V-2 rocket or long-range jet-powered bombers, but all of this is speculative.

 Those unable to work were moved by the SS to Sterbelager: 4,300 sick inmates were moved to Bergen-Belsen, or the Kleines Lager at Buchenwald.
 In late March 1945, the camp had a prisoner population of some 11,700 to 13,000.
 As the American troops advanced towards Ohrdruf, the SS began evacuating almost all prisoners on death marches to Buchenwald on April 1.
 During these marches, SS, Volkssturm, and members of the Hitler Youth killed an estimated 1,000 prisoners.
 Mass graves were re-opened and SS men tried to burn the corpses.
 The SS guards killed many of the remaining prisoners in the Nordlager that were deemed too ill to walk to the railcars.
 After luring them to the parade ground, claiming that they were to be fed, the SS shot them and left their corpses lying in the open.